codedoors/codedoors.github.io-integrator/index.md

 - template: signup-bar
   block: cta-bar
   email_recipient: celebys@gmail.com
+  content: Want to reach out?
+Leave your email address and we will be in touch.
 - template: simple-footer
   block: footer-1
   content: Hello world! ❤︎ © 2018 Zebrie.
 All Rights Reserved.